-Poor inflation can also affect tires as they lead to uneven wear and consequently the mass across the tire will also become uneven.
+Poor inflation can also affect tires as it leads to uneven wear.
+Consequently, the mass across the tire will also become uneven.

-Keeping your wheels properly aligned and camber adjusted also helps prolong the life or the tire and helps reduce the need to frequently have your tires balanced.
-Essentially, anything that keeps your tires from wearing unevenly will let you avoid have tires frequently balanced.
+Keep your wheels properly aligned and camber adjusted.
+This helps prolong the life of the tire and helps reduce the need to frequently have your tires balanced.
+Essentially, anything that keeps your tires from wearing unevenly will let you avoid unbalanced tires.

 Have your tires balanced every time they are dismounted from the wheel, even if they are correctly clocked when they are reinstalled.
 It's cheap insurance against uneven wear.

-You do know that in NLEX the speed limit is 100kph right?
+You do know that speed limit in NLEX is 100kph, right?